-The above command would give you the --log-driver setting, if configured.
+Alternatively, the below command would give you the --log-driver setting, if configured.
 Ensure that it is set as appropriate.

 Step 1: Setup the desired log driver by following its documentation.

 Step 2: Start the docker daemon with that logging driver.